 6.2 How do you store leftover lobster risotto?

-Store any leftovers in an airtight container in the refrigerator for up to three days.
-Reheat gently on the stove, adding a splash of broth or water if necessary.
+Put leftovers in an airtight container in the fridge for up to 3 days.
+Reheat gently on the stove with a splash of broth if it seems dry.

 6.3 Can I make lobster risotto without white wine?

-6.4 How can I make lobster risotto vegetarian?
+6.4 How do I make lobster risotto vegetarian?

-Replace the lobster with grilled vegetables or a plant-based protein, and use vegetable broth instead of seafood broth to create a delicious vegetarian version.
+Replace lobster with mushrooms or grilled veggies and use vegetable broth instead of seafood broth.

 6.5 How long does lobster risotto last in the fridge?